WaterQuality-INL/OpenMux/README.md

 ## Acknowledgement
 To PalmSens for MethodScript

-This work is an extension of the research funded by EEA (European Economic Area) Grants Portugal through the funded project PT-INN-0076—OPTIRAS.
+This work is an extension of the research project funded by EEA (European Economic Area) Grants Portugal through the funded project PT-INN-0076—OPTIRAS.

 ---